Two Oceans Sports Fishing Overview

 Hout Bay is centrally located to the best inshore fishing spots in Cape Town.
 We follow the schools of yellowtail and snoek as they move along the coast and fish the reefs from Robben Island in the north all the way down to Cape Point and Rocky bank in the South.
 During the tuna season (April/May and October to mid-January) it is often also possible to catch yellowfin tuna and longfin tuna close to the coast if the conditions are right while targeting the smaller inshore species.
 Our biggest yellowfin taken so far inshore on light tackle gear is 67kgs.

 Although we do catch both yellowtail and snoek while trolling the yellowtail are often found chasing baitfish on the surface and one can cast spinners at them with very good results.
-The snoek are most often taken mid water while drifting and jigging or spinning with multiple hookups being the norm.
+The snoek is most often taken mid water while drifting and jigging or spinning with multiple hookups being the norm.
 Both species are most often in big schools which can provide great action.
-We also catch both species on fly.
-Inshore charters depart from Hout Bay between 7am and 8am and are normally back in harbour around 2pm to 3pm.
-However we are flexible and can fit in with your time requirements.
+We also catch both species on the fly.
+Inshore charters depart from Hout Bay between 7 am and 8 am and are normally back in the harbour around 2 pm to 3 pm.
+However, we are flexible and can fit in with your time requirements.

 Fly Fishing Yellowfin and Longfin Tuna

-Captain Dave’s personal best yellowfin tuna to date on fly rod on heavy tippet is 76 kg taken on a 14 weight SAGE.
+Captain Dave’s personal best yellowfin tuna to date on a fly rod on heavy tippet is 76 kg taken on a 14 weight SAGE.
 On 10 kg tippet (IGFA) his biggest yellowfin is 51.58kgs smashing the current world record of 46.8kgs!
 More trophy yellowfin tuna have been successfully landed on fly tackle onboard Obsession than any other boat in South Africa.
-Captain Dave is a world leader on catching big tuna on fly.
+Captain Dave is a world leader on catching big tuna on the fly.
 Let his experience assist you in landing your fish of a lifetime.

 Fly Fishing Yellowtail and Snoek

 Yellowtail can be caught on fly both inshore and offshore in Cape Town.
-Snoek are known as the cape sailfish and are normally caught mid water by drifting over the large schools.
+Snoek is known as the cape sailfish and is normally caught mid water by drifting over the large schools.